yale-mgt-858-spring-2021/mongodb-starter/04-10-restaurants/README.md

 This list is still big.
 Let's get the first 10 restaurants (by alphabetical order of name) in the borough Queens.
+As per the previous questions, only show the borough, cuisine, and name, while excluding _id.

+You can find the full result [here](https://gist.github.com/lmdisch/b5fbcbd5d77e977eeb618bb70ed734f5)

 ```
 { "borough" : "Queens", "cuisine" : "Delicatessen", "name" : "101 Deli" }